vircadia/vircadia-native-core/BUILD.md

 Vircadia uses CMake to generate build files and project files for your platform.

 #### Qt
-CMake will download Qt 5.12.3 using vcpkg.
+CMake will download Qt 5.15.2 using vcpkg.

-To override this (i.e. use an installed Qt configuration - you will need to set a QT_CMAKE_PREFIX_PATH environment variable pointing to your Qt **lib/cmake** folder.
+To override this (i.e., use an installed Qt configuration - you need to set a QT_CMAKE_PREFIX_PATH environment variable pointing to your Qt **lib/cmake** folder.
 This can either be entered directly into your shell session before you build or in your shell profile (e.g.: ~/.bash_profile, ~/.bashrc, ~/.zshrc - this depends on your shell and environment).
-The path it needs to be set to will depend on where and how Qt5 was installed. e.g.
+The path it needs to be set to will depend on where and how Qt5 was installed.

+For example, under Linux:

-    export QT_CMAKE_PREFIX_PATH=/usr/local/Qt5.12.3/gcc_64/lib/cmake
+    export QT_CMAKE_PREFIX_PATH=/usr/local/Qt5.15.2/gcc_64/lib/cmake
-    export QT_CMAKE_PREFIX_PATH=/usr/local/qt/5.12.3/clang_64/lib/cmake/
+    export QT_CMAKE_PREFIX_PATH=/usr/local/qt/5.15.2/clang_64/lib/cmake/
-    export QT_CMAKE_PREFIX_PATH=/usr/local/Cellar/qt5/5.12.3/lib/cmake
+    export QT_CMAKE_PREFIX_PATH=/usr/local/Cellar/qt5/5.15.2/lib/cmake
     export QT_CMAKE_PREFIX_PATH=/usr/local/opt/qt5/lib/cmake

+For example, under Windows:

+    set QT_CMAKE_PREFIX_PATH=C:\Qt\5.15.2\msvc2019_64\lib\cmake

+Note: You only need the following components checked under Qt 5.15.2 (select the "Custom Installation" option):
+		"MSVC 2019 64-bit", "Qt WebEngine", and "Qt Script (Deprecated)".

+Note: Installing the sources is optional but recommended if you have room for them (~3GB).
+You may also want the Qt debug information files (~7GB).

+Note: Installing Qt Creator is optional but recommended if you will be editing QML files.

 #### VCPKG